Thermal energy storage: Ice-based technology

-Several applications are being developed where ice is produced during off-peak periods and used for cooling at a later time.
+Several applications are being developed in which ice is produced during off-peak periods and used for cooling at a later time.
 For example, air conditioning can be provided more economically by using low-cost electricity at night to freeze water into ice, then using the cooling capacity of ice in the afternoon to reduce the electricity needed to handle air conditioning demands.
 Thermal energy storage using ice makes use of the large heat of fusion of water.
 Historically, ice was transported from mountains to cities for use as a coolant.
 One metric ton of water (= one cubic meter) can store 334 million joules (MJ) or 317,000 BTUs (93 kWh).
 A relatively small storage facility can hold enough ice to cool a large building for a day or a week.

 Currently, ice storage air conditioning is being used globally with there being significant use in the United States in mostly hotels, commercial buildings and universities.
 Its other place of use is in China, specifically in public utilities in Shenzhen.
 Other places where it is being used but less notable would be in Japan, Turkey, and Malaysia (Song et al.).
 This technology is effective in areas with high cooling demand and areas with a distinguishable time of lower electricity rates, this is what the lower pricing is reliant upon.
 This allows for the storage of cold energy to be mainly produced during low-cost hours for use during high demand periods.

 Disadvantages that this form of cold energy storing technology come with include high initial costs and the need for significant physical space of the large storage tanks.
 There may also be lower energy efficiency due to the chillers performing at lower temperatures in order to make ice.

 In addition to using ice in direct cooling applications, it is also being used in heat pump-based heating systems.
 In these applications, the phase change energy provides a very significant layer of thermal capacity that is near the bottom range of temperature that water source heat pumps can operate in.
 This allows the system to ride out the heaviest heating load conditions and extends the timeframe by which the source energy elements can contribute heat back into the system.